Know your Fanta Pants*:

 What to Know

-An experienced local tour guide, and there will be the services of local site guides at some sites.
-All transportation, accommodation, sightseeing and meals as indicated.
+An experienced local tour guide, all transportation, accommodation, sightseeing and meals as indicated.
 The flights from Kota Kinabalu to Sandakan, Mulu to Miri and Miri to Kuching are included in your tour and will be provided locally.

 - International flights, arrival and departure transfers, departure and airport taxes, visas, all other meals, all optional tours or activities during free time, transfers outside of the tour program, travel insurance, tips and items of a personal nature.